 Whatever you choose, Wix doesn't add any transaction fee of its own, so you'll pay your provider only.

-Wix stores can't quite match specialist e-commerce solutions, but that's no great surprise.
+Wix stores can't quite match specialist e-commerce solutions (or for that matter the best web hosting providers), but that's no great surprise.
 The service does make it easy for personal and small business users to start selling online, though, and considering the low price you're paying, that's good enough for us.

 Wix has a lot of built-in support.
 Left-clicking any object in the editor displays a toolbar with a Help icon, and a Help menu is permanently visible in the editor's own toolbar.
 Separate screens like the Blog Manager always have their own Help icon in the top-right corner.